Phil-Ba/Acme/readme.md

 - Hibernate Validator: For validation bean constraints.
 - testcontainers: To provide a database running in a docker container for environment independent integration tests.
 - Kotlin: As language of choice for concise and null-safe code.
+Each applications contains it's own, independent model for REST communication.
+Since categories are not expected to change much, _product-inventory_ maintains it's own cache of categories.
+This cache is also used when inserting product types, to validate they have a known/valid category.
+Due to time constraints this is a pretty simple solution with some downsides. _categories_ also contains some validation for validating the fee ranges.

 # Running
 The project provides two docker-compose files. `docker-compose-postgres` provides a setup which only creates the necessary databases for running local instances of the applications.
-In this case the applications should be started with the _local_ profile.  `docker-compose` will start all the applications in docker and expose the _acme-ui_ application on port 23231.
+In this case the applications should be started with the _local_ profile.  `docker-compose` will start all the applications in docker and expose the _acme-ui_ application on port `23231`.
 While the applications are independent of each other, due the startup initialization _acme-product-inventory_ depends on _acme-categories_.
 Intellij run configurations are also checked in.